 Connecting Jumper Cables While the Donor Engine is Off

-In this jump starting situation, you are connecting the jumper cables between a dead car and a donor car that is not running.
-For the sake of the example, we will also assume that you will connect the cables correctly – negative to a good ground point, and positive to positive.
+In this jump-starting situation, you are connecting the jumper cables between two cars.
+A dead car and a donor car that is not running.
+For the sake of the example, we will also assume that you will connect the cables correctly.
+The negative to a good ground point, and positive to positive.

 As you move the clamp of the jumper cable closer to make the final connection, the voltage potential between the lower voltage in the dead battery and the fully charged battery in the donor vehicle causes a spark.
 This happens as a result of breakdown voltage wherein the ions in the air at the point of connection become conductive.

-The resulting spark is hot enough to ignite any hydrogen gas beneath the hood, which is why all car experts recommend that you make the final connection far away from the battery.
-In addition to the possibility of spontaneous combustion, the spark itself causes a spike in voltage on the dead vehicle, as well as electrical noise on the systems of both vehicles.
+The resulting spark is hot enough to ignite any hydrogen gas beneath the hood.
+This is why all car experts recommend that you make the final connection far away from the battery.
+In addition to the possibility of spontaneous combustion, the spark itself causes a spike in voltage on the dead vehicle, as well as electrical noise in the systems of both vehicles.

 In other words, it is bad news all around!